SenayYakut/CLASSIC-MEMORY-GAME/README.md

 Classic Memory game is a HTML5, CSS3 project

-In this project, you’ll CSS3 Box Modelto build a front end for a classic memory game.
+In this project, you’ll use CSS3 Box Model to build a front end for a classic memory game.

 ## Installation